infracost/infracost-gh-action/README.md

 # Infracost GitHub Action

 This GitHub Action runs [Infracost](https://infracost.io) against the master/main branch and the pull request whenever a Terraform file changes.
 It automatically adds a pull request comment showing the cost estimate difference (similar to `git diff`) if a percentage threshold is crossed.
+See [this repo for a demo](https://github.com/infracost/gh-actions-demo).

-This Action uses the latest version of Infracost by default as we continually add support for more cloud resources.
+This Action uses the latest version of Infracost by default as we regularly add support for more cloud resources.
+If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.

 As mentioned in the [Infracost FAQ](https://www.infracost.io/docs/faq) you can run `infracost` in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to Infracost's Cloud Pricing API.
 Infracost does not make any changes to your Terraform state or cloud resources.